semgrep/semgrep-docs/docs/semgrep-ci/running-semgrep-ci-with-semgrep-app.md

     </tr>
     <tr>
         <td><code>SEMGREP_PR_ID</code></td>
+        <td>Required to enable hyperlinks and PR or MR comments for Azure Pipelines.</td>
     </tr>
 </tbody>
 </table>

-## Appendix: Examples of other CI providers not listed in Semgrep App
+## Appendix B: Examples of other CI providers not listed in Semgrep App

 The following CI providers have been tested by the community to run with Semgrep App: